Non-Commissioned Member Executive Professional Development Programme (NEPDP)

-The Non-Commissioned Member Executive Professional Development Programme (NEPDP) is intended to further develop the intellectual, analytical and reasoning skills of the Chief Petty Officers 1st Class/Chief Warrant Officers (CPO 1/CWO) who have been selected to hold key positions and senior appointments in the Canadian Armed Forces (CAF).
+The Non-Commissioned Member Executive Professional Development Programme (NEPDP) is intended to further develop the intellectual, analytical and reasoning skills of the Chief Petty Officers 1st Class/Chief Warrant Officers (CPO 1/CWO) who have been selected to hold key positions and senior appointments in the Canadian Armed Forces (CAF) and those chosen Chief Petty Officers 2nd Class/Master Warrant Officers (CPO2/MWO) who are part of a deep Succession Planning process.
 Candidates must meet the admission requirements established by RMC to be admitted to the programme.

 An applicant for admission to the NEPDP must have completed: